Mesmerizer (song): Music video

 The music video for the song was created by "channel", (Note: Also known as "channelcaststation".) whose fan-made animation for "Rabbit Hole" by Deco*27 went viral on social media in February 2024.
 In the music video, Hatsune Miku and Kasane Teto dance to cheerful singing and rhythmic effects, wearing clothing in the style of an American diner.
 Despite the video's bright visuals and upbeat music, disturbing details are littered throughout.
 Teto repeatedly uses distress signals, including signing "help" in American Sign Language, showing the Signal for Help, and blinking "SOS" in Morse code.
 Before the first chorus, she and Miku perform two-finger salutes with their right hands while hiding their left behind their backs, flanking a tridecagram flashing "mesmerizer!!" between them in a formation that resembles "SOS"—this same pose also appears in the video's thumbnail.
 During the "QUIZ TIME!" segment, the first letters of each answer spell "HELP".

 Halfway through the video, Miku succumbs to hypnosis, and she begins to lose control of herself while Teto is shown resisting for several days; both of their eyes gradually fade to black.
 At the start of the final chorus, Miku descends into madness—dancing wildly with sharp teeth, pitch-black eyes, and tongue out, as the subtitles glitch into mojibake.
 Teto, visibly frightened, continues to dance with a worried expression, her eyes losing their pupils and irises fading to a dull red.
-In the final moments, obscured by confetti, Teto's eyes briefly close before reopening—now pitch black, her distressed expression fading to a vacant smile, implying that she has also been hypnotized.
+In the final moments, obscured by an excessive amount of confetti, Teto's eyes briefly close before reopening—now pitch black, her distressed expression fading to a vacant smile, implying that she has also been hypnotized.